SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ### Task 1: Sign Up for pre configured environment

-In this exercise, you will create a source environment.
-1. Navigate to bitly link which was provided by instructor and register by providing all required information and clicking on **SUBMIT button**.<br/>
+1. Navigate to bitly link which was provided by instructor and register by providing all required information and clicking on **SUBMIT** button.<br/>

 ![](images/1registernow.png)